RheaMimiCarillo/data-structures-and-algorithms/javascript/401-code-challenges/hashtable/README.md

 ## Approach & Efficiency

 I'm going to approach this challenge utilizing the 'Single-responsibility principle'.
 Any methods I write will be clean, reusable, and elegant.

+Our hashing algorithm will take the sum of each character in a string and take into account the total number of buckets available to calculate a reliably replicable key.

+Each bucket in our table will be a linked-list with node objects.
+Each node's data value will hold the key and value for the data we're storing.

 ## API